0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Special Considerations

 When practicing Crescent Pose, it is important to maintain proper alignment to avoid strain or injury.
 The front knee should not extend past the ankle, and the hips should be squared forward.
 Engage the core muscles to support the lower back and prevent overarching.
-Practitioners with knee or lower back issues may modify the pose by slightly bending the back knee or using a yoga block for support.
+Practitioners with knee or lower back issues may modify the pose by slightly Bending the back knee or using a yoga block for support.

 Application Areas